hitcslj/AFBench/README.md

 ## 👀Introduction

-This repository contains the training/evaluate code and data for our paper `AFBench: A Large-scale Benchmark for Airfoil Design`.
+This repository contains the training/evaluate code and data for our paper [AFBench: A Large-scale Benchmark for Airfoil Design](https://arxiv.org/abs/2406.18846).

 - **For airfoil generation and editing demo, check [airfoil-demo](https://github.com/hitcslj/airfoil-demo) repo.**